amethyst/rustrogueliketutorial/book/src/chapter_72.md

     .build();
 ```

 The main loop's "clear screen" needs to be expanded to clear both layers.
-In `main.rs`:
+In `main.rs` (the `tick` function), we have a bit of code we haven't touched in 70 chapters - clearing the screen at the beginning of a frame.
+Now we want to clear both consoles:

 ```rust
 ctx.set_active_console(1);